 But being self-employed (no matter for how long) won’t make you qualify for home office deductions on its own.
 You will also need to meet other strict qualifications.

-To qualify, you must meet any of the following requirements:
+To qualify for the home office simplified method, you must meet any of the following requirements:

-You must be able to prove that you use this space exclusively for business purposes.
-It does not need to be a separate room, but it has to be in an area where you don’t do anything else.
-If you use a part of your home such as a room or garage for business purposes but also for some personal purposes you will lose the right to the deduction.
+You must prove that you use this space exclusively for business purposes.
+It does not need to be a separate room, but it must be in an area where you don’t do anything else.
+Using a part of your home such as a room or garage for both business and personal purposes disqualifies you from the deduction.

-In addition, the home office space should be used regularly, not occasionally, for business purposes.
-For example, if you have administrative tasks daily but you only do them in your home office once or twice a month you would not meet the requirement.
+The home office space must be used regularly, not occasionally, for business purposes.
+For example, if you perform administrative tasks daily but only use your home office once or twice a month, you do not meet the requirement.

-Your home office will qualify as a principal place of business if you have no other fixed location where you can conduct administrative or management activities of your business.
+Your home office qualifies as a principal place of business if you have no other fixed location for administrative or management activities of your business.
 These include billing, ordering supplies, and bookkeeping.

-If administrative and management activities occasionally take place at another business location, or you are outsourcing/delegating some of these activities to others, you will not qualify for the deduction.
+You do not qualify for the deduction if administrative and management activities occasionally occur at another business location or if you outsource or delegate some of these activities to others.

 You can also qualify for home office deductions if you use your home as a place to meet with patients, customers, or clients.
 The home office doesn’t need to be your principal place of business to qualify if you meet this requirement.
 However, using your home for this purpose must be essential to run your business.